microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 ## Executing tests on github / CI
 MRTK's CI will build MRTK in all configurations and run all edit and play mode tests.
 CI can be triggered by posting a comment on the github PR `/azp run mrtk_pr` if the user has sufficient rights.
-CI runs can be seen in the 'checks' area of the PR.
+CI runs can be seen in the 'checks' tab of the PR.

 Only after all of the tests passed successfully the PR can be merged into mrtk_development.